s4ur0n-3y3/XorRevShell/README.md

 Just compile it and run the python or any Server side for this RS with custom Key.

-Don't forget the change the IP and Port ;)
+Don't forget to change the IP and Port ;)